What Is The Difference Between H1 And Title Tag?

-Here is a preview of best practices about page titles and H1 tags from Google News publisher guidelines.
+Here is a preview of best practices about page titles and H1 tags from Google’s guidelines.

 The common practice and my recommendation is to follow Google’s advice even if you are not a Google news publisher.

-It’s ok to have more than one H1 tag on a page but best SEO practices indicate that a page should have only one H1 Tag.
+It’s okay to have more than one H1 tag on a page, but best SEO practices indicate that a page should have only one H1 tag.
 Any other headings can be formatted as H2, H3, and H4 tags.

 What happens if you have more than one H1 tag on a page?

 Having more than one H1 tag on a page will not break your SEO.
-But as mentioned above, since the whole SEO process is about optimizing a lot of small things that together can make a big difference, it’s better to keep to the guidelines and provide for only one H1 tag per page.
+But as mentioned above, since the whole SEO process is about optimizing many small things that together can make a big difference, it’s better to keep to the guidelines and provide for only one H1 tag per page.

 The page title is a critical SEO factor and an element that needs your full attention.
 It is what users see as part of your search snippet in the search engine result pages and the first thing they see once they land on your page.